Symmetry-enforced double Weyl points, multiband quantum geometry, and singular flat bands of doping-induced states at

-{\it Application to LK-99---} Our band structures shown in Fig.~\ref{fig:TwoBandModel} (e,h) and \ref{fig:FourBandModel} (e,g) are able to reproduce most of the key features reported in the early DFT studies on copper-doped lead apatite \cite{Griffin2023, Si2023, Lai2023, Kurleto2023}.
-For the two-band model we have identified two parameter sets A and B \cite{SupplMat} to capture the band structure differences connected to the relative position of copper and extra oxygen sites \cite{Lai2023}.
-Parameter set B generates the reported almost flat band \cite{Griffin2023, Lai2023}, see also the phenomenological flat-band model in Ref.~\cite{Tavakol2023}.
-Our model shows saddle-point Van Hove singularities in all bands at M and L with an energy profile as reported in Ref.~\cite{Lai2023}.
-Via our analysis we identify the reported band crossings at $\Gamma$ and A as double Weyl points.
-A finite value of $t^d_{z-}$ captures the small splitting of the otherwise degenerate bands along the $\Gamma$-A line.
+Our band structures shown in Fig.~\ref{fig:TwoBandModel}(e), \ref{fig:TwoBandModel}(h), \ref{fig:FourBandModel}(e), and \ref{fig:FourBandModel}(g) are able to reproduce most of the key features reported in DFT studies on copper-doped lead apatite that assumed the same regular dopant placement \cite{Griffin2023, Si2023, Lai2023, Kurleto2023}.
+For the two-band model we have identified two parameter sets A and B, see Table~\ref{tab:parameters}, to capture the band structure for different relative positions of copper and extra oxygen sites \cite{Lai2023}.
+Parameter set B generates the reported almost flat band \cite{Griffin2023, Lai2023, Tavakol2023}.
+Our models show saddle-point Van Hove singularities in all bands at M and L with an energy profile as reported in Ref.~\cite{Lai2023}.

-The same aspects are also reproduced in the four-band model with parameter sets C and D \cite{SupplMat}.
-C is constructed to reproduce the nearly equal distribution of p and d orbitals in the density of states, shown in Fig.~\ref{fig:FourBandModel} (e), which was seen in the DFT results \cite{Griffin2023, Si2023, Lai2023, Kurleto2023} for bands 1 and 2.
+The four-band model with parameter set C, see Table~\ref{tab:parameters}, is constructed to reproduce the nearly equal distribution of $p$ and $d$ orbitals in the density of states, shown in Fig.~\ref{fig:FourBandModel}(e), which was seen in the DFT results \cite{Griffin2023, Si2023, Lai2023, Kurleto2023} for bands 1 and 2.
 The weak d character of bands 3 and 4 in the DFT results cannot be captured by just four bands.
 Model D corresponds to a weakly coupled four-band model with mixing of d and p orbitals of at most 10\%.